When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 It is important to understand that our body is a single whole, in which everything is connected to each other.

-And these symptoms appear long before the beginning trouble in the gastrointestinal tract manifests itself in all its glory.
+And these symptoms appear long before the beginning of trouble in the gastrointestinal tract manifests itself in all its glory.

-Situation 2 - You feel unwell from the gastrointestinal tract, or something specifically hurts you
+Situation 2 – You feel unwell from the gastrointestinal tract or something specifically hurts you

-The gastroscopy procedure of the stomach is an endoscopic examination in which the doctor determines the condition of the esophagus, stomach cavity and duodenum.
+The gastroscopy procedure is an endoscopic examination in which the doctor determines the condition of the esophagus, stomach cavity and duodenum.
 It is carried out using a device called a gastroscope, which has a probe in the form of a flexible tube with a fiber-optic system.
 The specialist carefully inserts the instrument through the mouth and esophagus directly into the stomach.

 • stopping bleeding;